-One could go on.
-Boskin et al. seem not to have considered counterexamples to their foregone conclusions.
-The BLS, succumbing to political pressure, keeps modifying the CPI to show less inflation, even while our daily experiences and shrinking savings tell us there is more.
-A 1999 study of the changes in the 20 years between 1978 and 1998 showed the cumulative effect of many changes had been to lower the CPI substantially (Monthly Labor Review, 6-99, p.29).
+One could go on, but the point is that Boskin et al. seem not to have considered counterexamples to their foregone conclusions.
+If they did this where we can observe them, what else did they do under cover of black box models?
+The BLS, succumbing to the political pressure, keeps modifying the CPI to show less inflation, even while our daily experiences and shrinking savings tell us there is more.

 George warned that landowners might take most of the fruits of progress, leaving labor barely enough to survive.
-Critics have urged us, instead, to don rose-colored glasses.
+Critics then and now have urged us, instead, to don rose-colored glasses.
 The rosiest of these is the CPI as manipulated to screen out bad news, especially news about soaring land prices.
 Let us be aware of who is manipulating the news, why, and how.
+(Economics Professor Emeritus Dr. Mason Gaffney may be emailed at m.gaffney@dslextreme.com